wavemotion-dave/A8DS/readme.txt

 8-bit Atari image you want to run and off it goes!

 To use this emulator, you must use compatibles roms with .xex or .atr format.
-The .xex is preferred as that is a stand-alone binary executable for the Atari 8-bit line and will almost always load correctly.
-The .atr is a disk drive encapsulated format and is a little tricker and compatibility will not be as high.
-You can often find binary files in both formats - so stry to find the .xex if you can.

 Optional is to have the atarixl.rom in the same folder as the XEGS-DS.NDS emulator.
 This is the 16k bios file and must be exactly so named.
 If you don't have the BIOS, a generic one is provided from the good folks who made Altirra (thanks to Avery Lee) have released open-source.
+Also optional is ataribas.rom for the 8K basic program (Rev C is recommended).
+If not supplied, the built-in Altirra BASIC 1.55 is supplied.

-I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a better job than the original Atari BIOS.
-I generally stick with the open source Altirra BIOS.
+I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a great job compared to the original Atari BIOS.
+I generally stick with the open source Altirra BIOS but you can switch it on a per-game basis in the Options menu.

 Do not ask me about rom files, I don't have them.
 A search with Google will certainly help you.